manatools/manatools/README.md

-# AdminPanel #
+# ManaTools #

-AdminPanel is a generic launcher application that can run internal or external modules, such as system configuration tools.
+ManaTools is a generic launcher application that can run internal or external modules, such as system configuration tools.

-AdminPanel is also a collection of configuration tools that allows users to configure most of their system components in a very simple, intuitive and attractive interface.
+ManaTools is also a collection of configuration tools that allows users to configure most of their system components in a very simple, intuitive and attractive interface.
 It consists of some modules that can be also run as autonomous applications.

-AdminPanel started as a porting of MCC (Mageia/Mandriva Control Center) to libYui (Suse widget abstraction library), but its aim is to give an easy and common interface to developer to add new modules based on libYui.
-Every modules as well as AdminPanel itself can be run using QT, Gtk or ncurses interface.
+ManaTools started as a porting of MCC (Mageia/Mandriva Control Center) to libYui (Suse widget abstraction library), but its aim is to give an easy and common interface to developer to add new modules based on libYui.
+Every modules as well as ManaTools itself can be run using QT, Gtk or ncurses interface.

 # REQUIREMENTS #